etlweather/understanding-networking/chapter-switching.md

 ====================================

 A network begins with connecting two or more computers or devices to a switch.
-The computers send packets of data to the switch and in turns, it sends the packets to the recipient.
+The computers send packets of data to the switch and in turn, it sends the packets to the recipient.
 So how does switching works?

 While there are many types of networks, what we will cover here is the most